-Ruins of the ancient Devin Castle tower over the confluence of rivers Danube and Morava.
+Ruins of the ancient Devin Castle over the confluence of rivers Danube and Morava.
 Beatiful view of Devinska Brana (Porta Hungarica).

 Since 1965 an archaeological research has been carried out in the castle area.
 The castle ruins have been partially reconstructed under auspices of the Municipal Museum in Bratislava.